 These things are amazing.
 Now if they could only make one that does the laundry and scratches your back!

-12/14/07: I must be a late-blooming hippie – life in an RV seemed to suit me.
-I had met some really nice people, danced the night away at the VFW, hiked up a small peak in the Florida range with Robert, and did quite a lot of exploring, also with Robert.
+12/14/07: I must be a late-blooming hippie – life in an RV seems to suit me.
+I met some really nice people, danced the night away at the VFW, did some hiking in the Florida range and quite a lot of exploring, mostly with Robert.

 New Mexico is the land of UFOs.
 I saw a bumper sticker that read: “Fasten your seat belt.
 It’s harder for the aliens to suck you out of your car.”

 Have any of you ever gone to FindYourSpot to see where you are really meant to live?
 I did that and there were quite a few towns in this area that came up as good fits.
 Truth or Consequences, NM, was #1 – we drove up there one day and wandered around, chatted with people, had a great lunch at a little Mexican place, but I decided I didn’t really like the landscape.
 It’s quite mountainous and very hilly everywhere, so you don’t get the wonderful long views which I was coming to love in Deming.

 #2 is Silver City, NM..
 I visited that town, too.
 It’s about 60 miles north of Deming, right on the edge of the Gila Wilderness area and I was enchanted by the town.
 There is a large concentration of artists in the area and an extension branch of NMSU.
 Last year, Las Cruces, NM, had been #1 on my list – for some reason, it was now #13.